aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/3-single-cluster-usecases/5-service-connect-https-custom-domain/index.en.md

 ::::expand{header="Check Output"}
 ```
-Requsting to Pod(app4-v1-85d4d9c455-22fgw): Hello from app4-v1
+Requesting to Pod(app4-v1-85d4d9c455-22fgw): Hello from app4-v1
 ::::

 ::::alert{type="info" header="Congratulation!!"}
-This time we managed to configure our Service with custom domain name and private certificat, with a secure connection in TLS, and authorization validated by VPC Lattice IAM policies.
+This time, we successfully configured our service with a custom domain name and a private SSL/TLS certificate, establishing a secure connection.
+Additionally, we implemented authorization validation using VPC Lattice IAM policies.
 ::::